Poet, Author, Printer, Publisher, Hobbyist

 Maria Moravsky lived in the United States for about half her life.
 In 1920, when the census taker found her, she was boarding on West Washington Square in Manhattan and employed as a writer.
 (2) Ten years later, Maria was married to another writer and living in Lakeland, Florida.
 Her husband, Edward M. "Ted" Coughlan, was born in Newfoundland and made his living in the pulp jungle of the 1930s and '40s, writing mystery stories for Black Book Detective, Detective Novels Magazine, G-Man Detective, Popular Magazine, Short Stories, Thrilling Detective, and Thrilling Mystery.
 He and his wife collaborated on at least one tale, "The Flaming Gods," for Short Stories (March 25, 1942).

 The number of books published by Maria Moravsky or Maria Coughlan is uncertain.
 Thomas Y. Crowell issued her novel The Bird of Fire: A Tale of Russia in Revolution in 1927.
 I have also found references to books entitled Winglets and Poems (1938).
-The confusion arises from the fact that for many years, Maria operated her own printing press, publishing her own books from her Miami home, called "Fiction Farm."
+The confusion arises from the fact that for many years, Maria operated her own printing press and published her own books from her Miami home, called "Fiction Farm."
 Maria arrived in Miami in 1932 and set about mastering (in the words of a contemporary article) "more than a dozen arts, trades, and floral and faunal activities."
 "Diversified hobbies are nerve tonics," she said, and Maria Coughlan was diversified.
 In addition to making garden furniture; growing coffee, vanilla, and aloe vera; practicing hydroponic gardening; raising ducks; and breeding lovebirds, Maria used a small hand press to print her own books of poetry, illustrated with linoleum-block prints she made herself.
 One of her poems was her book-length autobiography, "The Tiled Walk."
 Sadly, all this came to a crashing halt with her premature death from the results of a brain hemorrhage on June 6, 1947, in Miami.

 (1) Maria Moravsky's birth year was 1889; one source gives her birthdate as December 31, but that may have been simply for neat record-keeping.
 Maria's birth year on several websites is given as 1859, an obvious error.
 An Internet query on Maria Moravsky offers her full name as Maria Magdalina Francheska Ludwigovna Moravskaya [sic], without providing a source for that name or spelling.